kammitama5/kammitama5.github.io/_posts/2021-7-22-Thursday-July-22nd.md

 - Coincidentally, the thing that gave me access was something I did out of spite.
 But that's a story for another time lol.
 I did enjoy being asked that question, and saying to my mentor "yeah, I applied out of spite."
 That happened again recently and I also got into that opportunity, too, which is funny.
 Both were really unexpected.
+- But this journey started out of spite.
+I realized that I would never learn to weld where I was working, and decide out of spite I would take classes in welding anyways.
+And the dots can be connected to where I am today.

 ## This week was not very busy
 - This week wasn't exceptionally busy, but I had a few very big events in terms of the general work I am doing.
 So for example,